kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 ```
 This is because the `Matcher`s in the `HybridGateway` determine which `MatchedGateway` a request will be routed to, regardless of what routes that gateway has.

-### Observe that request from unmatched IP hits catchall gateway
+### Route requests from non-matching IPs to a catchall gateway
-If we update the matcher to have a specific IP range that our client's IP is not a member of, we will expect our request to miss the matcher and fall through to the catchall gateway which is configured to respond `403`.
+Next, update the matcher to use a specific IP range that our client's IP is not a member of.
+Requests from this client IP will now skip this matcher, and will instead match to a catchall gateway that is configured to respond with `403`.

 ```bash
 kubectl edit -n gloo-system gateway gateway-proxy